 If you are thinking of installing a commercial sedum roof, you could seriously benefit your local environment.
 From cleaning the air around your building, to providing habitats and food for insects and birds, a sedum roof could be a great option.
 But unfortunately, not every site will be right for a sedum roof, and there are some necessary considerations to take into account.
 Here at JMS Roofing, we are Birmingham’s leading roofing professionals.
 From high quality felt, to steel over-cladding, we can provide a range of high quality, professional commercial and residential roofing solutions.
 Including sedum roofs.
-As a result, we have produced this guide to the installation requirements for a sedum roof.
+As a result, we have produced this guide to the important requirements for installing a sedum roof.

-Installation requirements for a sedum roof
+What are the important requirements for installing a sedum roof?

 So, is your premises suitable for a sedum roof?
 Well, there are a number of factors to consider, including: